This week, Matilda pooped inside the house. Twice.

 Taking your dog for plenty of walks each day as the cold weather sets in, instead of letting them out for a quick pee, gives their body opportunities to adjust.
 Aim for longer walks and trips to the park.

 At first, I dreaded cold walks, but I’m adapting to the cold too.
 After a few minutes of running, I feel warmer and I’m sure Matilda and Cow feel the same way.
 By the time we get back inside, they feel hot under their sweaters and coats as I undress them.

 I believe a good run gets the blood pumping and helps your dog’s body adapt much more than a quick, business-only outing.

 Head inside if your dog is shivering.
-Shivering is a sign that your dog is too cold.
+Shivering is a sign that your dog having trouble maintaining their core body temperature.
 You can try getting your shivery dog to run to warm them up, but if you’re not able to stop the shivering after a few minutes, you need to get your dog someplace warm.